IQTLabs/edgetech-couchdb-startup/README.md

 ## Usage

-You can find an example of the startup workflow in this repository's `docker-compose.yml` which starts up a CouchDB server and a sync initalization container.
-Additionally, some editing of relevant enviornment variables will be required based upon your system's configuration of topics to subscribe to and CouchDB configuration.
-Examples of these enviornment variables can be found in this repository's `.env` file.
+You can find an example of the startup workflow in this repository's `docker-compose.yml` which starts up a CouchDB server and a sync initialization container.
+Additionally, some editing of relevant environment variables will be required based upon your system's configuration of topics to subscribe to and CouchDB configuration.
+Examples of these environment variables can be found in this repository's `.env` file.

-As this system is meant to be spun up with an MQTT server, copying the CouchDB `docker-compose` statements into a master `docker-compose.yml` and  `.env` files with your entire system of containers is the preferred workflow.
+Copying the CouchDB `docker-compose` statements into a master `docker-compose.yml` and  `.env` files with your entire system of containers is the preferred workflow.
 Find an application architecture diagram example of how the usage of this module was envisioned below.

 ```mermaid